 We’ve been talking a lot recently about unequal circumstances.
 Some people, through no fault of their own, have a harder time achieving financial independence than others.
 This is why the “anyone can do it,” one-size-fits-all success narrative is harmful and exclusionary.

-This question is a good example of one such set of circumstances.
+This question about an abusive parent is a good example of one such set of circumstances.
 This came to us from an anonymous Tumblr follower.

 “Bitches I need advice, I have never had a job because I was guilted into caring for an emotionaly abusive sick mother right out of high school.
 I am twenty three and have no idea what to go into now that I am free.
 I’m mostly afraid of going to school because I don’t have any money, but I have no idea what jobs I can get without an education!
 I don’t want to work in fast food and retail until I’m thirty, please tell me you can advise this poor bitch :(“